philril/Beezwax_text/README.md

+#Clean Text

-Quick coding exercise with text modification algorithm and full front-end.
+Clean Text is a quick coding exercise with a text modification algorithm and a full front-end.

+##### Cleantext is built using the following technologies:
+- Ruby
+- Sinatra
+- JavaScript
+- JQuery